kyma-project/btp-manager/operator/README.md

 ```

 ### Undeploy controller
-UnDeploy the controller to the cluster:
+Undeploy the controller to the cluster:

 ```sh
 make undeploy